 In this situation, the IMI rate can be increased six times.
 An additional increase of 10% in each of the following years is also possible.
 However, it is capped at 12 times the applicable IMI rate.

 Urban real estate subject to urban rehabilitation

-There is an IMI exemption available to urban real estate subject to urban rehabilitation for a three-year period, renewable for an additional five-year period in case of buildings intended for lease for permanent abode or main permanent abode.
+There is an IMI exemption available to urban real estate subject to urban rehabilitation for a three-year period, renewable for an additional five-year period in case of buildings intended for leasing for permanent abode or main permanent abode.

 Urban real estate intended for the production of energy from renewable sources